aranair/remindbot/README.md

 ### What is this?

-- A Telegram Bot written in Golang
+- A Telegram Bot written in Golang - Parses messages and records reminders.
+- A Cron-like Bot - Checks for overdue reminders periodically.
 - Docker / Docker-Compose
 - Sqlite3
 - Nginx / Self-Signed SSL Cert